AhmedShaik07/vowel_counter/README.md

 # vowel_counter
 A general website which takes some text input and returns the number of vowels present in the given text.!

-# deployed using AWS S3 service
-This project is deployed using AWS Simple Storage Service service

 # Deployement details
 ## Steps to Host a Static Website on AWS S3